Who Is Christopher Lloyd?

 Lloyd has since enjoyed recurring roles on series like Granite Flats and 12 Monkeys, along with standalone appearances on hit shows like Roseanne and NCIS.
 He has also supplied voice work to various screen projects, most notably as the evil Hacker in the long-running animated series Cyberchase.

 Lloyd is a popular character actor, known for his height, thin physicality, raspy voice and animated facial expressions.
 Though he has become an icon among other character actors, Lloyd is often perceived as a loner who prefers to keep his personal life separate from his acting career, and he rarely does interviews.
 "I was just very shy," he told the British newspaper The Guardian in 2010.
 "I was never anxious to do talk shows as I didn't know what to say.
 And I don't feel I have any inherent interest."

-Lloyd has been married and divorced four times: to Catherine Boyd, Kay Tornborg, Carol Vanek and Jane Walker Wood.
+Lloyd has been married five times: to Catherine Boyd, Kay Tornborg, Carol Vanek, Jane Walker Wood and Lisa Loiacono.
 His nephew is actor Sam Lloyd, who played lawyer Ted Buckland on the American comedy series Scrubs.